HEART FAILURE

 Heart failure patients may soon rehab from home with tablet support

-Symptom relief CompletedThis study tested whether heart failure patients could do cardiac rehabilitation at home using a tablet app instead of going to the hospital.
-Thirty stable heart failure patients were split into two groups: one did rehab at home with remote monitoring, the other at the hospital. …
+Symptom relief CompletedThis study tested whether heart failure patients can do cardiac rehabilitation at home using a tablet app instead of going to the hospital.
+Thirty stable patients were split into two groups: one did rehab at home with remote monitoring, the other at the hospital.
+The goal was to …

 Matched conditions: HEART FAILURE